ML-Course-2025b/session7/material/part2.md

 ---

 > [!NOTE]
-> For more detail on specific components or other architectures,[ please refer to this reading](./part2-detailed.md).
+> For more details on specific components or other architectures,[ please refer to this reading](./part2-detailed.md).